democracyforwardaotearoanewzealand/introduction/README.md

 31/05/2026: Three locksmiths have not arrived or responded.
 The Mayor did not respond to a request to arrange  the work.
 As at 1:05PM I await a fourth locksmith to reply via email.

+1/06/2026: Police on the beat said a Civil DIspute may be needed.
+This would keep the Courts busy but would still not get me a locksmith.
+And it would waste my time.

 **What is DF?**

 Current plans are to distribute 5G or Starlink based voting rods to households, so people can vote on a range of issues from their home.
 Every Saturday.
 Issues are presented on Free To Air TV.